andrekovac/explain-programming/content/blog/javascript/function.md

 **Answer**: You don't have to wrap the function `renderPost` into an anonymous function as it was done in the first piece of code.
 In both cases the equivalent of the function `renderPost` is passed to `httpGet` and `httpGet` will know what to do with it.

 > Example taken from the book `most-adequate-guide` to functional programming in which the author uses the second version in the first-class functions examples (e.g. on page 38).

+## Cases where you still have to use function declarations (instead of arrow functions)

+- e.g. generator functions